Guidebook for Indictable Conviction Appeals

 - the name of your employer and the place of your employment before you were convicted;

 - your employment prospects if released;

 - any supports you will have in the community if you are released; and

-- any special individual circumstances relating to your physical and mental health, or potential for harm to you or your family if you aren’t released.
+- any special individual circumstances relating to your physical and mental health, or potential for harm to you or your family if you are not released.

 Write your written argument for release on bail

 When you are writing your argument for release on bail, it is very important to be as persuasive as possible.
-There is no required form or format, but your written argument for release must convince the court of the following:
+There is no required form or format, but your written argument should help you convince the court of the following: